Marsredskies/apod_service/README.md

-# NASA Picture Of The Day Downloader
+# NASA's Picture Of The Day Downloader

 A service that fetches a picture of the day from NASA's API with an ability to get an image by date and info about all images stored.

-# Getting started
+# Usage

 - Create a `.env` file in the repo directory using env.example.
 Make sure you've set all the variables.
 Even tho the app itself has it's own default values in case of missing envs, docker-compose however needs all required values.